-It appears the the police have decided to clamp down on the use of Ontario Historic Licence Plates.
+It appears the the police have decided to clamp down on the use of Historic Licence Plates in Ontario.
 I have already heard from a couple of folks who have been pulled over.

 Vehicles more than 30 years old and substantially unchanged since manufacture may qualify for a "Historic" registration.